Conestogo Lake: Impact

-Land was also lost with areas now under water.
+Land was also lost with areas now underwater.
 While impact was minimal to Quarindale and Kumpfville, parts of the former village of Hollen are now underwater.

 Conestogo Lake Conservation Area

 Conestogo Lake Conservation Area is a recreation area located at the south end of Conestogo Lake near the community of Glen Allan and managed by the Grand River Conservation Authority.
-Most activities involves use of the lake and during non-winter months.
+Most activities involve use of the lake and during non-winter months.
 The conservation area hosts snowmobile trails during the winter months when snow is present.
 Access to the facility is made via Wellington County Road 11.